Español English

 They are herbaceous plants with a thick bulb that reach 50 cm (19.68") in height.
 The leaves are arranged in a rosette, are shaped like wavy ribbons and are lustrous green in color.
 The showy hanging tubular flowers appear in spikes and are pink, red or orange in color.
 They bloom in winter and the flowers can last 2 months.

-They are used in pots as a houseplant or greenhouse and to create groups of bulbous plants combined with Clivias, Plectranthus and Streptocarpus.
-They can be grown like hyacinths, in glass containers with water.
+Forest lily is used in pots as a houseplant or greenhouse and to create groups of bulbous plants combined with Clivias, Plectranthus and Streptocarpus.
+It can be grown like hyacinths, in glass containers with water.

 Veltheimia bracteata needs a semi-shade, shade, or filtered light exposure without direct sun.
 The temperature should not be less than 3 ºC (37.4 ºF).